-- Understanding long-distance singularities to all orders provides a window into non-perturbative effects. - The structure of long-distance singularities is universal for all massless gauge theories. - A very special theory has emerged as a theoretical laboratory: N = 4 Super Yang-Mills. - It is conformal invariant: $\beta{\mathcal{N}=4}(\alpha_s) = 0$. - Exponentiation of IR/C poles in scattering amplitudes simplifies. - AdS/CFT suggests a 'simple' description at strong coupling, in the planar limit. - Exponentiation has been observed for MHV amplitudes up to five legs. - ► Higher-point amplitudes are strongly constrained by (super)conformal symmetry. - A string calculation at strong coupling matches the perturbative result. - Amplitudes admit a dual description in terms of polygonal Wilson loops. - Integrability leads to possibly exact expressions for anomalous dimensions.
+- Understanding long-distance singularities to all orders provides a window into non-perturbative effects. - ▶ IR singularities have a universal structure for all massless gauge theories. - Links to the strong coupling regime can be established for SUSY gauge theories. - A very special theory has emerged as a theoretical laboratory: N = 4 Super Yang-Mills. - It is conformal invariant: $\beta{\mathcal{N}=4}(\alpha_s) = 0$. - Exponentiation of IR/C poles in scattering amplitudes simplifies. - AdS/CFT suggests a 'simple' description at strong coupling, in the planar limit. - Exponentiation has been observed for MHV amplitudes up to five legs. - ► Higher-point amplitudes are strongly constrained by (super)conformal symmetry. - A string calculation at strong coupling matches perturbative results. - Amplitudes admit a dual description in terms of polygonal Wilson loops. - Integrability leads to possibly exact expressions for anomalous dimensions.